sssec81/lead_cleaner/README.md

 - Phone values keep their leading `+` in both single-column exports and record-based CSV downloads.
 - Text tools now use a simpler V1 replace-workspace flow without the old append action.
 - Free browser-side CSV processing is capped at 5 MB per file in the current release.
+- Added a local CSV splitter to segment large files to bypass CRM import limits.

 ## ⚠️ Acceptable Use Policy
 **LeadCleanr is for cleaning data you own or have permission to process.** Do not use it for spam, scraping abuse, or sending unsolicited messages.
 Ensure you comply with email marketing and privacy laws in your region.